daniel1noble/metaDigitise/README.md

 8      003_Doe_2013_Fig3.png            <NA>      Sepal length 4.948472 0.3624212 50        NA   histogram
 ```

-We can see from above that the edit has been integrated (remember we re-names `versicolor` to `versicolor_edit`).
+We can see from above that the edit has been integrated (remember we re-named `versicolor` to `versicolor_edit`).
 These changes have now also re-written the `metaDigitise` object to the `caldat/` folder.
 Note here, whether the user clicks the lower or upper error bar, it doesn't matter (we've done this to make our changes stand out in the figures above).

 # Conclusions <a name="Conclusion"></a>